itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 This approach is more like a real memory.
 At the same time in network activate just a one random neuron instead of all.
 In terms of neural networks we say that **neuron fired**.
-We ietaratevly repeat this operation multiple time and after some point network will converge to some known pattern.
+We iteratively repeat this operation multiple time and after some point network will converge to some known pattern.

 Let's check the example:
 Suppouse we already have a weight matrix :math:`W` with one a patterns :math:`x`  inside of it.